Ratarekko/SelfAssessment/Skills/Programming.md

   - scalar: 🖐️ used
   - literal: 🖐️ used
   - expression: 🖐️ used
-  - heap
+  - heap: 👂 heard
   - function: 🖐️ used
-  - procedure
+  - procedure: 🖐️ used
-  - method:
+  - method: 🖐️ used
-  - class: 🎓 known
+  - class: 🖐️ used
   - prototype
-  - event
+  - event: 👂 heard
-  - type: 🎓 known
+  - type: 🖐️ used
-  - primitive types: 🎓 known
+  - primitive types: 🖐️ used
-  - reference types: 🎓 known
+  - reference types: 🖐️ used
-  - flag
+  - flag: 🖐️ used
-  - lexical scope
+  - lexical scope: 👂 heard
-  - code block
+  - code block: 🖐️ used
   - conditions: 🖐️ used
   - loops: 🖐️ used
-  - assignment
+  - assignment: 🖐️ used
   - regular expression
   - interface
   - contract
-  - module
+  - module: 👂 heard
   - call stack
 - Functions
-  - signature
+  - signature: 🖐️ used
   - argument: 🖐️ used
   - parameter: 🖐️ used
-  - pure function
+  - pure function: 🖐️ used
   - lambda expression
-  - side effects
+  - side effects: 👂 heard
-  - closure
+  - closure: 👂 heard
   - partial application
   - curry
   - higher order
-  - recursion
+  - recursion: 🖐️ used
-  - callback
+  - callback: 🖐️ used
   - listener
   - compose
   - pipe